-The Playboy Mansion was once thought of as a glamorous hotbed of lust.
-After all, it was presided over by a decrepit old man, constantly clad in pajamas and surrounded by women decades his junior.
-To put it simply: the entire vibe was beyond skeevy.
+The Playboy Mansion was once thought of as a glamorous hotbed of lust: It was presided over by an old man, constantly clad in pajamas and surrounded by women decades his junior.
 But just how far beyond creepy did the experience of living there go?
-Several former Playmates have come forward with their disturbing stories of what it was like to live in the Playboy Mansion, and the details may have you reaching for the nearest bottle of hand sanitizer.
+Several former Playmates have come forward with their disturbing stories of what it was like to live in the Playboy Mansion.

 The Carpets Were Covered In Dog Poop